LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 At the bottom of the screen is all the stuff that has happened since I started trying to kill Starro.

-At the top, right above the map is a think little par that lets you, the player, know whose turn it currently is, how many turns have been taken out of the maximum, and whether the Target's pet is in the room with you.
+At the top, right above the map is a think little bar that lets you, the player, know whose turn it currently is, how many turns have been taken out of the maximum, and whether the Target's pet is in the room with you.
+Pet?
+What Pet, you ask?
+We will get to that shortly.

-### Buttons
+### Buttons A.K.A.
+Push Them All!

 1. **Pickup Item** - To take this action you first click on an item from the *Items on the ground* pane and then click the button and the item will be added to your inventory as long as you haven't reached your limit.
+Remember that limit I told you about when adding a player?
+Yeah, that's the one.
-2. **Look around** - Clicking this button will print a very detailed description to the bottom text pain describing your room, the items in it, if the target is there, if the pet is there, if other players are there and will provide that same information about all the rooms that are neighbors to your current location.
-THe only caveat to that is if the *Pet* is in a neighboring space.
+2. **Look around** - Clicking this button will print a very detailed description to the bottom text pane describing your room, the items in it, if the target is there, if the pet is there, if other players are there and will provide that same information about all the rooms that are neighbors to your current location.
+The only caveat to that is if the *Pet* is in a neighboring space.
 If that is the case you can't see into that space.
 3. **Attack** - To take this action you first select a weapon from your inventory and then click the button.
 If you have no items in your inventory, clicking the button will make you poke the target in the eye.
 There are rules about successfully attacking a target.
    1. The target must be in the same room
    2. The attacking player cannot be seen by another player.
 This means:
        1. Another player is not in the same space
        2. Another player is not in a neighboring space

-### Context menu
+### Context menu A.K.A.
+More Boring Stuff
 ![Context Menu](../helpmenu/ContextMenu.png "Game Play")

 The context menu is displayed when you right-click on a player or on a room in the map.
-This menu as three more actions that a player can take during their turn
+This menu has three more actions that a player can take during their turn

 1. **Move Player Here** - Clicking anywhere on the map will bring up this particular context menu item.
 So long as the room you are clicking on is a neighboring space, you can move there.
 If not, too bad.
 We haven't developed teleportation yet!
-2. **Move Pet Here** - The Pet is a special character that makes a room's content completely invisible except to the player in the room with the Pet.
-Further, the Pet, clearly can teleport, because the Pet can go from any room to any room.
-Selecting this menu item will move the Pet from the room it is in to the room you selected.
+2. **Move Pet Here** - Yes!
+Now you get to find out about this Pet thing.
+The Pet is a special character that makes a room's content completely invisible except to the player(s) in the room with the Pet.
+Further, the Pet clearly can teleport, because the Pet can go from any room to any room.
+Selecting this menu item will move the Pet from the room it is in to the room you selected making the contents of that room invisible, including you if you are in it.
+They can't see you!
+If the target is there, kill away!
 3. **Target Character Info** - This menu item only displays if you click on a player's name and only if it is that player's turn.
 This menu item describes the player, where the player is, all the items that the player is carrying and prints it to the text area at the bottom of the game board.